Hydrocarbon gas liquids facts

 Natural gas liquids energy use by province

 Each province depends on and utilizes natural gas liquids in different ways.
-The following depicts the natural gas liquids energy use by province in 2016.
-Ontario consumed the most natural gas liquids as energy at 36.4% followed by Alberta with 32.0%.
+The following depicts the natural gas liquids energy use by province in 2017.
+Alberta consumed the most natural gas liquids as energy at 35.24% followed by Ontario with 35.20%.

 Learn more about liquefied natural gas.

-Total consumption of hydrocarbon gas liquids in 2016 was 134.2 PJ.
-Ontario has the largest share of consumption at 36%, followed by Alberta at 32%, Quebec at 13%, Saskatchewan at 5%, British Columbia and the Territories at 7%, the Atlantic Provinces at 5%, and Manitoba at 2%.
+Total consumption of hydrocarbon gas liquids in 2017 was 142.7 PJ.
+Alberta and Ontario had the largest share of consumption at 35%, followed by Quebec at 12%, British Columbia and the Territories at 6%, the Atlantic Provinces and Saskatchewan at 5%, and Manitoba at 3%.